-Another simple way to convert binary to hexadecimal is to use a scientific calculator, such as the one available on the Windows operating systems.
+Another simple way to convert binary to hexadecimals is to use a scientific calculator, such as the one available on Windows' operating systems.
 For example:

-- On the Windows Start menu, click Programs -> Accessories -> Calculator. - On the View menu, select Scientific.
-The scientific calculator appears. - 3.
-Click Bin (Binary), and type the number you want to convert.
+- 1. On the Windows' Start menu, click Programs→Accessories→Calculator. - 2.
+On the View menu, select Scientific.
+The scientific calculator displays. - 3.
+Select Bin (Binary), and type the number to convert.